-10 quirky things to know about Sunnyside in Toronto
+10 strange and unusual things you might not know about Sunnyside in Toronto

 Opened in 1922, Sunnyside Amusement Park was the Coney Island of Toronto, packing in massive crowds each weekend for swimming, rides, the boardwalk, and the general spectacle of it all.
 Not much of the old resort remains, but you can still spot signs of its rich history along the waterfront.

-Here are 10 quirky things to know about Sunnyside in Toronto.
+Here are some things to know about Sunnyside in Toronto.

 1. There used to be a massive dock in front of the Sunnyside Bathing Pavilion.
 This was the most popular place to swim in Toronto before the proliferation of air conditioning and the rise of residential pools.